michaelkoller/vacesimulator/README.md

     * In its inspector, make sure the device index of the tracker is 3
   * Make sure "Playback" is unchecked, click "Play" (the triangle) in the top

+## Trouble Shooting Controller Problems
+* If you want to rebind Buttons ot the hand modells are not showing up
+* to change that either open the VR menu in the game or open the Menu in Steam VR by pressing the
+* three dashes in the steam VR window -> Press Settings -> go in the Controllers Tab -> Press Manage Controller Bindings ->
+* in the drop down select the V4R-VR-Kitchen(only visible if simulator is running) -> select Custom under Active Controller Binding ->
+* now select EDIT THIS BINDING -> here you can change the Bindings
+  * if you dont see the Hands likely the Action Pose is not set up -> in the middle under the controller drawing click "Edit Action Poses"->
+  * here add pose to "Left Hand Raw" and "Right Hand Raw"

 ## How to Interact
 * Use the trigger or the grip button in both hands for grasping
 * Grasp and hold non-furniture objects to pick them up